6 Dimensions of Data Quality, Examples, and Measurement

 • f.
 Consistency In Data Representation Across Systems

-The reference data is expected to be stored consistently not only in a dataset but also across multiple data stores.
-In a customer dataset, the reference table for sex has Male, Female, and Unknown.
+Reference data is expected to be stored consistently not only within a dataset but also across multiple data stores.

 Consistency-in-data-representation-across-systems-iCEDQ